Introduction

 - Identifying potential risks

-- Continuously monitoring and updating risk assessments throughout the project.
+- Continuously monitoring and updating the risk assessments throughout the project.

 Change management planning

-Change management is crucial for adapting to evolving project needs.
-A robust plan should establish a clear process for proposing and approving changes, define roles and responsibilities in the change management process, set criteria for evaluating the impact of proposed changes and create a system for documenting and communicating approved changes.
+Change management planning should include establishing a process for proposing and approving changes to the project scope, schedule, or budget, defining roles and responsibilities in the change management process, establishing criteria for evaluating the impact of proposed changes, and creating a system for documenting and communicating approved changes.

-By thoroughly addressing these elements in the planning phase, project managers lay a solid foundation for successful project execution and delivery.
+By carefully considering each of these aspects during the planning phase, project managers can set the stage for a successful project execution and delivery.

 Implementing the project plan